Introduction

 - If God not coming back was due to the unfaithfulness of a few people as they claim, then we must rejoice and praise God for the sins of those people because only through their unfaithfulness did we receive a chance to also be born and go to heaven.
 Right?
 Because then God was willing to end it early.
 To believe this is to say that God had no plan on allowing those who are alive today an opportunity to enter heaven.

-In regards to the church and it’s stance that this was a conditional prophecy.
+In further examining the church and it’s stance that this was a conditional prophecy, and not a mistake.
 To claim that a failed prophecy can be held under a conditional context, then it still must remain within pre-established biblical teachings.

 I have read many commentaries by Adventist scholars on this particular failed prophecy of EGW, but the argument is weak.
 They claim verses such as in 2 Peter 3:12, which says, “as you anticipate and hasten the coming of the day of God, when the heavens will be destroyed by fire and the elements will melt in the heat.”.

 Can we except that this means some people were never written in Gods book before they were born, the way Psalms say?
 Can we assume Jesus never said the day was fixed?
-Peters statement must still be held in context of the words of Jesus first, and not EGW first.
+The statement in 2 Peter 3:12 must still be held in context of the words of Jesus first, and not EGW first.
 The time is fixed, and all we can do is do our part along the way.

 God is not the author of confusion, but of peace, as in all churches of the saints.